 - Home additions don't have to be vertical.
 You can expand outwards too.
 This will help maintain the neighbourhood's height profile while helping you achieve more living space.
 Keeping your house height low will prevent it from casting shadows on neighbouring properties.

 - Turn your garage into a liveable space.
-Garage renovations are great options for those who need more space but aren't ready to make major home additions.
+Garage renovations or garage builds are great options for those who need more space but aren't ready to make major home additions.
 Garage renos fit seamlessly with the existing home and neighbourhood.
 Moreover, garages typically have existing electrical and plumbing, which makes them great blank canvasses to work with.